-Research has shown that African American women don't get genetic counseling and testing for breast cancer genes as often as white women, even when family history suggests that counseling and testing might be a good choice.
+Research has shown that Black women don't get genetic counseling and testing for breast cancer genes as often as white women, even when family history suggests that counseling and testing might be a good choice.
 Researchers wanted to understand why this difference exists.

-The researchers couldn't find any major differences between African American women and white women that would explain the differences in genetic counseling and testing rates.
+The researchers couldn't find any major differences between Black women and white women that would explain the differences in genetic counseling and testing rates.
 Still, they did find that if a family openly discusses breast cancer and who in the family has been diagnosed, then the women in the family know more about genetic counseling and testing and are more likely to use these services if they're appropriate.
-It may be that African American families are less likely to talk about breast cancer, which might make African American women less likely to participate in genetic counseling and testing than white women.
+It may be that Black families are less likely to talk about breast cancer, which might make Black women less likely to participate in genetic counseling and testing than white women.

 Breast cancer history in a family can influence: